What is Google Wallet?

 How do I save my merchant gift cards to Google Wallet?

-To add your gift cards to Google Wallet, take pictures of your physical gift card, front of the card and back, and we’ll try to read the card.
+To add your gift cards to Google Wallet, open the Wallet App, and then go to the Gift cards tab and click the + sign.
+Take pictures of your physical gift card, front of the card and back, and we’ll try to read the card.
 If we can’t read your card, simply type in the gift card number and PIN.

 How do I keep track of my gift card balance?